Kaktushose/jda-commands/wiki/docs/interactions/reply.md

 ### Lifetime
 As discussed [earlier](../start/runtime.md#lifetime), Runtimes have a limited lifetime.
-By default, JDA-Commands will close a Runtime after 15 minutes have passed.
+By default, JDA-Commands will close a Runtime after 15 minutes of no activity have passed.

 !!! danger "Component Lifetime"
-    This means all components belonging to that Runtime will stop working after 15 minutes!
+    This means all components belonging to that Runtime will stop working once the Runtime is closed!

 JDA-Commands will handle this case for you.
 This error message can be [customized](../misc/error-handling.md#error-messages).